Trust Region Policy Optimization (TRPO) Agent

-Trust Region Policy Optimization (TRPO) is a model-free, online, on-policy, policy gradient reinforcement learning algorithm.
-TRPO alternates between sampling data through environmental interaction and updating the policy parameters by solving a constrained optimization problem.
+Trust region policy optimization (TRPO) is an on-policy, policy gradient reinforcement learning method for environments with a discrete or continuous action space.
+It directly estimates a stochastic policy and uses a value function critic to estimate the value of the policy.
 The KL-divergence between the old policy and the new policy is used as a constraint during optimization.
 As a result, this algorithm prevents significant performance drops compared to standard policy gradient methods by keeping the updated policy within a trust region close to the current policy [1].
+For continuous action spaces, this agent does not enforce constraints set in the action specification; therefore, if you need to enforce action constraints, you must do so within the environment.

 Note